 VIDOR, Texas — A Vidor man is sending a warning out to the public as his wife battles fungal meningitis stemming from a suspected outbreak in Mexico.

-State and federal health officials are warning U.S. residents to cancel planned surgeries in Matamoras, Mexico after 15 people from Texas who got procedures there came back and developed suspected cases of fungal meningitis.
+State and federal health officials are warning U.S. residents to cancel planned surgeries in Matamoros, Mexico after 15 people from Texas who got procedures there came back and developed suspected cases of fungal meningitis.

 This is related to those who underwent procedures under epidural anesthesia.